johanna-einsiedler/SoDaOps/reports/README.md

 >
 > Answer:

-We mostly performed debugging by running the code and following up on error messages.
-We experimented with profiling during the exercises but did not use it for the project.
+Debugging was dependent on gropup member.
+We mostly performed debugging by running the code and following up on error messages, as many error were from the cloud building process.
+Some members also used the debugger, primarily when working on the model pipeline and assessing shapes etc.

 ## Working in the cloud